Dario Baldi: Biography

 In 2007, Dario carried on several projects, such as the movie Zero (featuring Dario Fo, Lella Costa and Moni Ovadia) and he worked as co-director (together with Davide Marengo), editor, cameraman, sound editor and art director on the rockumentary Dallaltrapartedellaluna, about the birth and rise of Negramaro.
 The movie was screened as special event on the " Orizzonti" section on the 64th Venice International Film Festival, and was broadcast on Italia 1 television and then was edited as a DVD.
 For this band (and also for other musicians) he directs several music videos and in 2008 he is awarded with the Roma Videoclip Award and the second place on the Italian videoclip award.

 Together with Marcello, his father, he directed, in 2008, the movie Narciso, dietro i cannoni, davanti ai muli, winner of eight film festivals, among which the RIFF.
 In 2009 he worked as second unit director for the "Crimini 2" fiction, broadcast by Rai 2 in prime time and, in the meantime, still directs commercials and videoclips for Pepsi, Chrysler, Sony, Universal, Emi and other companies.
 In the same period he was invited by Marzi gallery for presenting some of his works in Berlin, New York and Rome.

 Afterward he wrote some scripts, such as the one concerning the life of Mapplethorpe, the photographer, and the resulting movie was presented by Wim Wenders and started the preparation of two other movies.
 In 2010 Baldi worked on the movie Gli Anni Verdi, featuring some young actors from Artes school along with actors such as Roberto Herlitzka, Dario Vergassola and Enrico Brignano.
-In July 2010 he started with the latter, and with Francesco Pannofino, the shooting of the movie Faccio un salto all'Avana, for Medusa Cinema.
+In July 2010 he started with the latter, and with Francesco Pannofino, the shooting of the movie Faccio un salto all'Avana, for Medusa Film.

 In 2012 he filmed There's always a reason, an Italian-Chinese co-production, starring Maria Grazia Cucinotta and Huang Hai Bo.